BMW GS: Popularity

 that he made in the late 1990s following the deaths of his only daughter and wife.

 Peart also used the R1200GS with an 1150GS as a backup on his 2004 motorcycle trip between gigs on Rush's 30th Anniversary tour, a trip he documented in the book Roadshow: Landscape with Drums, A Concert Tour By Motorcycle.

 Television food personality Alton Brown and his crew rode R1200GS motorcycles during season 2 of the television program Feasting on Asphalt.
 They rode BMW R1200RT motorcycles during season 1, but found the GS better suited for the backroads they found themselves on.

 On 27 July 2007, the BMW R1200GS and R1200GS Adventure reached a production record of 100,000 units since its launch in 2004, making it the most popular BMW motorcycle.

 In May 2011, the 2,000,000th motorcycle produced by BMW was a R1200GS.

+In 2021, BMW released the 40th Anniversary R1250GS Adventure.